ErikBouts/tqa-workshop/README.rst

 Chapter 3
 =========

-Chapter 3 introduces XBRL instances, as seen from the perspective of a "yaidom dialect" for (stand-alone) XBRL instances.
+Chapter 3 introduces XBRL instances, as seen from the perspective of a "yaidom dialect" for XBRL instances.
 This custom yaidom-like XBRL instance query API is used throughout the remainder of the course for XBRL instance processing.
+It should be noted that the "dialect" looks no further than the instance document itself.
+To check its validity, for example, the taxonomy uses by the instance must be available.

 First study program ``ShowXbrlInstanceAsMatrix`` in the source tree for chapter 3.
 It uses Scala class ``XbrlInstanceToRowsConverter``.
 Study that class too, concentrating on its usage of "XBRL yaidom dialect" query API calls.
 Compile and run the